garvit3835/how-to-guides/releases-beta/how-to-guides/resolving-a-cherry-pick-failure.md

 ![](../../.gitbook/assets/release-conflict-modify2.png)

 ### Merge Conflict
-Let us create a merge conflict just for the tutorial.
-Go back to the Aviator Release Dashboard and Select the last PR (the one with modify2) to cherry-pick into the base release.
+To create a merge conflict for this tutorial, go to the Aviator Release Dashboard, select the last PR (the one with modify2), and follow these steps:

+1. Select the PR: Click on the PR you want to cherry-pick.
+2. Cherry-Pick: Click the "Cherry-Pick" button to integrate the changes into the base release.
 ![](../../.gitbook/assets/release-conflict-cherry-pick.png)

-You will see a red tag attached to the release "Failed to cherry-pick" because of the merge conflict.
-Now if you face a similar issue, you can resolve this by following the below steps.
+You will see a red tag indicating "Failed to cherry-pick" due to a merge conflict.
+If you encounter this issue, follow the steps below to resolve it.

 ## Resolve Merge Conflicts
 1. On this failed cherry-pick commit, you should see the conflict resolution PR link.
 Open the link and follow the instructions to resolve the conflict.
 ![](../../.gitbook/assets/release-conflict-action.png)
-2. follow the steps provided by Aviator-app bot to resolve the conflict, ensure you pick modify2 as the final result.
+2. Follow the steps provided by the Aviator-app bot to fetch the code in your dev environment and resolve the conflict.
+Alternatively, the conflicting files will be flagged with diffs showing the necessary resolutions.
+You can click on each conflict and choose which changes to keep or edit the file directly in the GitHub UI.
+Ensure you select the changes from the second PR as the final result.
 ![](../../.gitbook/assets/release-conflict-resolve.png)
+3. Once changes are pushed, go back to the conflict resolution PR and click "Accept Resolution."
+This step is crucial for the resolution to be recognized and accepted as a new Release Candidate (RC).
-3. After pushing the changes to this branch, you should be able to merge the PR successfully.
+4. After accepting the resolution , you should be able to merge the PR successfully.
 You may optionally also get this reviewed by a coworker for correctness.
 ![](../../.gitbook/assets/release-conflict-resolve-merge.png)
-4. Once you've resolved the conflict and merged the PR, the Release Candidate (RC) should show the correct version of the file with modify2.
-The release should be created successfully, reflecting the conflict resolution.
+5. After merging the PR, the Release Candidate (RC) should now reflect the correct version of the file following the conflict resolution.
 ![](../../.gitbook/assets/release-conflict-resolve-ui.png)